-Christmas Tree Tradition
+The Christmas Tree Tradition

-No one knows for sure where the tradition of decorating an evergreen tree at Christmas originated, although Germany is often given the credit.
+No one knows for sure where the tradition of decorating an evergreen tree at Christmas originated, but Germany is often given the credit.
 Latvians lay claim to beginning the tradition.
 Although various countries state that they started the custom, the one thing that can be agreed upon is that it was first done somewhere in Northern Europe.

-Legends tell of the first Christmas tree being erected and decorated in Old Town Riga on Town Hall Square in Old Town Riga, Latvia’s capital.
+Legends tell of the first Christmas tree being erected and decorated in 1510 on Town Hall Square in Old Town Riga, Latvia’s capital.
 This tradition continues in full glory every Christmas in this Baltic country, where it is an essential part of the holiday celebration.
-Every year a Christmas tree is still put up and decorated on the spot where legend dictates the custom began.
+Every year a Christmas tree is put up and decorated on the spot where legend dictates the custom began.

-The Yule Log
+The Symbolism of the Yule Log